 A: It can vary between patients, and how long it takes to heal can depend on your body and the state of your knee.
 During this time, we recommend reducing physical activity and replacing high-intensity exercises with lighter exercises and stretching.

 Runner’s knee can cause pain and discomfort for patients who are often on the go.
 But with the right treatment plan, you don’t have to stop engaging in your interests and hobbies and take steps to minimize your pain.
-At Metro Pain and Vein Centers, we can help you take steps to manage the pain and recover from your condition.
+At Metro Pain Centers, we can help you take steps to manage the pain and recover from your condition.
 Contact us today to schedule a consultation.